pgl1234/Real-world-Spectrum/README.md

-# Real-world-Spectrum
+# Real-world Spectrum Dataset
-Robust Spectrum Prediction With Deep 3D Pyramid Vision Transformer Learning
+Title: Robust Spectrum Prediction With Deep 3D Pyramid Vision Transformer Learning

-This work uses three spectrum data sets collected in the real world, including FM spectrum data set, LTE spectrum data set and cross-validation spectrum data set, to prove the effectiveness of the proposed method.
-These datasets are available for download.
+Dataset: This paper uses three spectrum datasets collected in the real world, including FM spectrum dataset, LTE spectrum dataset, and cross-validation spectrum dataset, to prove the effectiveness of the proposed method.
-The data sets were collected at the Jungjun Road Campus of Nanjing University of Aeronautics and Astronautics in Nanjing, China.
+The datasets are collected at the Jungjun Road Campus of Nanjing University of Aeronautics and Astronautics in Nanjing, China.
+You can obtain all datasets from Google Drive.
 Specific details about these three datasets are as follows:

+## A. FM Spectrum Dataset